Guided Flows for Generative Modeling and Decision Making: Related Work

-Recent major developments in generative models are on building simple models that are highly-efficient to train while providing the means of using conditional inference for solving downstream applications~\citep{janner2022planning,ajay2022conditional,le2023voicebox}.
-Most of this development has been focused around diffusion models~\citep{sohl2015deep,ho2020denoising,song2020score}, where a form of conditional guidance \citep{dhariwal2021diffusion,ho2022classifier} can be applied in order to place larger emphasis on the conditional information.
-Whether this form of conditional guidance can be applied and help the performance of other types of generative models is unclear.
+\paragraph{Diffusion and Flow Generative Models.} Recent major developments in generative models are on building simple models that are highly-efficient to train while providing the means of using conditional inference for solving downstream applications~\citep{janner2022planning,ajay2022conditional, kawar2022denoising, pokle2023training, le2023voicebox}.
+The predominant progress in this domain has primarily centered on diffusion models~\citep{sohl2015deep,ho2020denoising,song2020score}.
+Within these models, two types of conditional guidance \citep{dhariwal2021diffusion,ho2022classifier} can be employed to promote the conditional information.
+Whether these form of conditional guidance can be integrated into and help other types of generative models, remains an open question.

-The ability to query pretrained generative models to answer questions about the world is an important research topic.
-While some models enable the exact computation of such queries, casted as conditional inference, they tend to be less accurate models~\citep{choi2020probabilistic}.
-While conditional diffusion and flow models have also been used for tasks such as image restoration~\citep{kawar2022denoising} and noisy inversion~\citep{pokle2023training}, their ability to adopt to different modalities and domains outside of images has not been explored as much.
-In particular, the usage of conditional generative models for decision making~\citep{janner2022planning,ajay2022conditional} often requires the model to accurately model not only relations within the training data set but to also generalize to novel conditional signals not seen during training.
+As two concurrent works, \citet{dao2023flow} derive an approach similar to ours but is mainly motivated heuristically for the conditional optimal transport probability path; \citet{hu2023latent} develop another different approach by adding an offset to the learned vector field, without theoretical guarantees on the sample distribution.
+It is noteworthy that we also show the efficacy of guidance in flows across a much wider variety of domain settings.
+In particular, our offline RL use case is quite different from the generative modeling tasks considered in those works.

 \paragraph{Conditional Generative Modeling in Offline Reinforcement Learning.} Reinforcement learning (RL) is a powerful paradigm that has been widely applied to solve complex sequential decision making tasks, such as playing games~\cite{silver2016mastering}, controlling robotics~\cite{kober2013reinforcement}, dialogue systems~\cite{li2016deep, singh1999reinforcement}.
 The premise of \emph{offline RL} is to learn effective policies solely from static datasets that consist of previous collected experiences, generated by certain unknown policies~\cite{levine2020offline}.
 There, the agent is not allowed to interact with the environment, thus subsides the potential risk and cost of online interactions for high-risk domains such as healthcare.